Please be sure to read all rules thoroughly before applying to Blerdcon Exhibitions.

 - Lost tables cannot be reclaimed, and neither credit nor refund will be given for no show tables.

-- The lineup location will be announced at 11:30 PM Friday at the Exhibitions Operations Table.
+- The lineup location will at the Exhibitions Operations Table at 9:00 PM.

-- You may not line up prior to this announcement.
+- You may not line up prior to this.

 Tables are not refundable.